 The new website is up at dearkatebrandstrategy.com with some great freebies and resources as well!
 Would love for you to check it out!

 Kate Hejde is the host and creator of How You Pictured It Podcast and Dear Kate Brand Strategy.
-She helps photographers create a profitable business that fits into their lives.
+She helps creative entrepreneurs and service providers create a profitable business that fits into their lives.
 With over 10 years of experience running her own photography business, while raising three kids, Kate believes that business is not one size fits all and that you define your own success.
-Kate teaches through her podcast as well as through courses, group coaching, and 1:1 mentoring.
+Kate teaches through her podcast as well as through her signature course, The Website Launch Accelerator, done-for-you website designs, and 1:1 coaching.

 Hey friends.
 Welcome back to the, How You Pictured It podcast.
 It has been a while since I recorded an episode for you, and I’m really excited to jump back in.
 Um, this summer I was recording episodes while my kids were in summer camp, and then when summer camp ended, it was just not feasible to get very much work done at all with my kids in the house.